-Marijuana Use and PTSD among Veterans
+Cannabis Use and PTSD Among Veterans

-Marijuana Use and PTSD among Veterans
+Cannabis Use and PTSD Among Veterans

 In This Article

-Problems Associated with Marijuana Use
+Problems Associated with Cannabis Use

 Active Ingredients and Route of Administration

-Marijuana as a Treatment for PTSD
+Cannabis as a Treatment for PTSD

-Treatment for Marijuana Addiction
+Treatment for Cannabis Addiction

 Individuals with comorbid PTSD and SUD do not need to wait for a period of abstinence before addressing their PTSD.
-A growing number of studies demonstrate that that these patients can tolerate trauma-focused treatment and that these treatments do not worsen substance use outcomes.
+A growing number of studies demonstrate that these patients can tolerate trauma-focused treatment and that these treatments do not worsen substance use outcomes.
 Therefore, providers have a range of options to help improve the lives of patients with the co-occurring disorders.
 For more information, see Treatment of Co-Occurring PTSD and Substance Use Disorder in VA.